sunjh22/CNVPipe/README.md

 We next try another merging strategy: if two CNVs have overlap, instead of taking only former one, this time we really merge two CNVs - extending the breakpoints.
 The script is in `mergeCNV3.py`.
-Notice that this is based on mergeCNV2.py, which means only four tools results are merged.
+Notice that this is based on mergeCNV2.py, which means only four tools' results are merged.

 Test first